 The Bank is subject to U.S. federal income tax as well as income tax for the state of Alaska and various other state income and franchise taxes.
-The Bank is no longer subject to examination by taxing authorities for years before 2009.
+The Bank is no longer subject to examination by taxing authorities for years before 2010.

-During 2012, the Bank purchased at a discount approximately \$2,100 in tax credits under the Alaska Film Production Incentive Program, which awards transferable tax credits to film producers who choose to film in Alaska.
-Additionally, the bank has a commitment to purchase another \$100 in film tax credits.
+The Bank had purchased, at a discount, tax credits under the Alaska Film Production Incentive Program, which awards transferable tax credits to film producers who choose to film in Alaska.
 These credits can be used towards the Bank's State of Alaska tax liability and are fully negotiable and assignable for up to three years from the date of issuance.
 The Bank anticipates fully utilizing the credits against a portion of its State of Alaska tax liability.
-The Bank used \$2,200 and \$1,800 of the Alaska film tax credits as of December 31, 2012 and 2011, respectively, to offset its State of Alaska tax obligations.
+The Bank used \$1,238 and \$2,200 of the Alaska film tax credits as of December 31, 2013 and 2012, respectively, to offset its State of Alaska tax obligations.
+As of December 31, 2013, there was \$0 in remaining tax credits.
 The Bank will consider additional tax credit purchases under the Alaska Film Production Incentive Program in the future to offset future State of Alaska tax obligations.